wonderbird/wonderbird.github.io/_pages/software-crafting/programming-languages/python.md

 To install Python 3 on macOS the following steps are recommended:

 1. Install [pyenv](https://github.com/pyenv/pyenv#installation)
+   - Follow the instructions in [Homebrew in macOS](https://github.com/pyenv/pyenv#homebrew-in-macos)
+   - Pay special attention to the [verification step](https://github.com/pyenv/pyenv/wiki#how-to-verify-that-i-have-set-up-pyenv-correctly) of [Build Environment einrichten](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)

 1. The installation instructions end with installing a python version.
-Choose the [version number of the latest stable Python build](https://www.python.org/downloads/) here (at the time of writing this was version `3.9.6`).
+Choose the [version number of the latest stable Python build](https://www.python.org/downloads/) here (at the time of writing this was version `3.10`): `pyenv install 3.10-dev`.

 1. Now you can switch the global python version to the installed one: `pyenv global 3.9.6`

 1. Restart your shell and verify the `python --version`

 **Remember:**